justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 # Feasibility of Shipping Carbon Across the Atlantic

+## Revision

+An earlier version of this report had reported values that were erroneously elevated by a decimal error in the meters to km conversion of distances between ports.
+I apologize for unintentionally publishing misleading information.

+Situations like this one, are why I always publish with code.
+Transparency is the key to rigor.

 ## Introduction

-Yesterday I published a [Monte Carlo Simulation of shipping CO2 across the Atlantic from Europe to the United States](https://blog.jnapolitano.io/carbon-shipping-projections/).
-I stated that the industry could be a 270 billion dollar annual industry.
+Yesterday I published a [Monte Carlo Simulation of shipping CO2 across the atlantic from Europe to the United States](https://blog.jnapolitano.io/carbon-shipping-projections/).
+I stated wrongly that the industry could be a 270 billion dollar annual industry.
 Upon reflection, I realized that this number seemed too high.
 In fact, that would equate to nearly 1 billion dollars in economic activity per day.

-In this report, I review the mean price of shipping CO2 in an attempt to understand the feasibility of this economic sector.
+In this report, I rectify those mistakes.